-At speeds very close to the speed of light, the time required to transport energy onto the object under acceleration goes to infinity.
-No matter how hard we push, the object never reaches light speed.
+At speeds very close to the speed of light, the time required to transport energy onto an object under acceleration goes to infinity.
+No matter how hard we push, the object never reaches light speed, because the final energy transfer required will never complete.
 This can be calculated as follows:

-The time required to push energy onto a particle is the sum of the time required to produce the forward pressure wave and the time required to produce the returning pressure wave.
+The time required to push energy onto a particle is the sum of the time required to complete the forward pressure wave and the time required to complete the returning pressure wave.
 Only when this whole process is completed do we have a complete transfer of energy.

 This process involves the speed of the aether relative to the particle, which is calculated by subtracting the speed of the particle for the forward pressure wave, and adding the speed of the particle to the return pressure wave.
-The time required for the forward pressure wave to complete will tend towards infinity as the speed of the particle gets closer to light speed.
+The time required for the forward pressure wave to complete will tend towards infinity as the speed of the particle approaches light speed.

 This applies to all particles of inertial matter, including the electron.
 Observed from outside, the unit time of a speeding electron is more sluggish than our local time.
 Furthermore, time inside the electron is equally slow.

-Scaling this up to a spaceship moving close to the speed of light relative to its outside reference frame, we will notice a dramatic slow down of all activities inside the spaceship as we look in.
+Scaling this up to a spaceship moving close to the speed of light, we notice a dramatic slow down of all activities inside the spaceship as we look in.
 However, astronauts on the inside see no change in anything.
 When they check their clocks and rulers, everything is as it has always been.
 One unit time is still the time it takes a photon to move around the circumference of an electron.
 What they cannot in any way detect inside their spaceship is the fact that the aether has slowed down.
-It is only when they look out into the surrounding space that they see that something dramatic has happened.
-Everything outside their local reference frame moves about at a frantic pace.
+It’s only when they look out into the surrounding space that they see that something dramatic has happened.
+Everything outside moves about at a frantic pace.